Buffer Tank Piping

 2-Pipe Connections

-Here is a thought, you use only two of the buffer tank tapings and pipe the system supply and return pipes to the boiler supply and return pipes.
-Why, you will get heat quicker to the heating system and save fuel by not maintaining tank temperature as some do.
-When doing this it is important to keep the supply tees close to the tank tapings to create hydraulic separation between the tank and will include the tees.
+Here is a thought: you use only two of the buffer tank tapings and pipe the system supply and return pipes to the boiler supply and return pipes.
+Why?
+You will get heat to the heating system faster and save fuel by not maintaining the tank temperature, unlike some people.
+When doing this, it is important to keep the supply tees close to the tank tapings to create hydraulic separation between the tank and the tees.

 3-Pipe Connections